sarahcssiqueira/purpleish-theme/readme.md

-# WordPress Theme for Dentist Offices
+# Dentist Theme

-This theme alows user to customize banner informations and services.
+WordPress Theme planned for a Dentist Clinic.
+Allows users to customize banner informations and services.
 - Name;
 - Headline;
 - Services.

-## Custom Post Types

-Used for allow users add and describe their services, simply adding as if it where a post.

-## Next features

-- Custom Header Image support
-- Widgets for customize icons
-- Language support

-## Structure of files in the theme directory